-The Bus Pirate excels as a bus analyzer and general purpose device and implements features we did not explore in this project, while having much fewer GPIO pins, a lower resolution of the ADC, and completely missing a DAC.
+The Bus Pirate excels as a bus analyzer and general purpose device and implements features we did not explore in this project, while having much fewer GPIO pins, a lower resolution of the ADC, and completely misses a DAC.
 The two projects serve a slightly different purposes and appear to be complementary.

 It is clear that GEX does not pose a real threat to professional tools in terms of performance, but even at the prototype cost it is significantly more affordable.
-By integrating many diverse features, it can replace several such tools at once when its performance is sufficient for the particular application.
+By integrating many diverse features, GEX can replace several instruments at once, allowing the creation of more advanced measurement systems in a compact form.

-17.4 Limitations
+8.4 Limitations

-Our solution was designed with the expectation that the users are familiar with programming and the requirement to develop a control script or application will not pose a problem.
-However, is not universally true and some users who might benefit from the platform will be left unable to use it without a more user-friendly interface.
+Our solution was designed with the expectation that the users are familiar with programming, and the requirement to develop a control script or application would not pose a problem.
+However, that is not universally true, and some users who might benefit from the platform will not be able to use it without a more user-friendly interface.

-The STM32F072 microcontroller proved sufficient for the verification of the designed architecture, and in most cases provides a sufficient performance.
-Future expansion of the project is, unfortunately, limited by its flash and RAM capacity, which are already used at about 85%, based on the size of the binary image and the amount of allocated memory.
+The STM32F072 microcontroller proved sufficient for the verification of the design, and in many cases provides a sufficient performance.
+Future expansion of the project is, unfortunately, limited by its flash and RAM capacity, which are already used at about 85 %, based on the size of the binary image and the amount of allocated memory.
 Further, the STM32F072 has a Cortex-M0 core without any hardware support for floating point arithmetics, making any calculations with those numbers slow and requiring additional library functions, further increasing the firmware image size.
-Its power consumption has not yet been measured or optimized, but the inclusion of a wireless connection capability predisposes the device to be used in battery-powered applications; the microcontroller choice and the power supply design may need to be revised for efficient battery operation.
+The modules' power consumption has not been measured or optimized, but the inclusion of a wireless interface predisposes them to be used in battery-powered applications; the microcontroller choice and the power supply design may need to be revised for efficient battery operation.
+18. Discussion

-Another limitation concerns the support software; our client libraries have not been tested on MS Windows, with Linux being the development platform.
-The C library uses POSIX API and is not portable to the non-conforming OS.
+Another limitation concerns the support software; our client libraries have not been tested on MS Windows, with Linux being the main development platform.
+The C library uses POSIX API and UNIX-specific API to manage the serial port, which is not portable.
 The Python library should work on MS Windows, provided libUSB is installed correctly.
-Further, on MS Windows prior to version 10, the virtual COM port functionality requires the "STM32 Virtual COM port driver" to be manually installed and assigned in the Device Manager.
+Further, on MS Windows prior to version 10, the virtual COM port connection requires the "STM32 Virtual COM port driver" to be manually installed and assigned in the Device Manager.

-17.5 Future Development
+18.5 Future Development

-Future development of the project might focus on expanding the number of supported hardware platforms, in order to overcome the limitations of the used microcontroller model.
+Future development of the project might focus on expanding the number of supported hardware platforms in order to overcome the limitations of the used microcontroller model.
 In particular the STM32L series of low-power devices should be investigated, as it may be a better choice when a battery-based operation is needed.
 The hardware implementation should further be revised to maximize power efficiency.

 The client libraries need to be tested on other operating systems, and the C library may be expanded to provide a higher level of comfort to the user.
-The library could be ported to more programming languages, such as Java or C#, and graphical applications could be developed to make the device more approachable to users less familiar with programming.
+The client library could further be reimplemented in more programming languages, such as Java or C#, and graphical applications could be developed to make GEX more approachable to users less familiar with programming.

 GEX Zero, with the Raspberry Pi Zero form factor, introduced the possibility of using Raspberry Pi add-on boards.
-It would be interesting to test the compatibility with different existing add-ons, and further to explore the possibility of designing custom ones.
-An add-on board could, for instance, implement the support circuitry needed for the DALI bus, RS-485, or for current loop sensors.
-The CAN bus has not been added to GEX because the hardware peripheral cannot be enabled at the same time as USB; its addition with an add-on board, or a different microcontroller model, is an interesting possibility.
+It would be interesting to test the compatibility with more such existing boards, and further to explore the possibility of designing custom ones.
+An add-on board could, for instance, add access to the DALI bus, RS-485, CAN, or Ethernet.